Archive

 Former Mitsubishi Jisho Design Inc.

-Managing Executive Officer and General Manager of the Construction Management Department
+Managing Executive Officer and General Manager Construction Management Department

 Sakae Kashio